You are here:

 Only persons who have a legal residence status in the United States can apply for visas at Swiss representations in the United States (e.g. Green Card holders; F1 (I-20), H1B, G1, J1, etc.).
 Tourists and visitors on B1/B2 visas must apply in their country of residence.

 As a general rule, the applicant must appear in person to submit a visa request.
 Please consult the information below to find out which visa desk is responsible for your place of residence and whether you may apply by mail.

 Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas and Cayman Islands

 - New York

-Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Bermuda, Puerto Rico and the U.S. Virgin Islands
+Connecticut, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, North Dakota, Ohio, Pennsylvania, Rhode Island, South Dakota, Vermont, Wisconsin, Bermuda, Puerto Rico and the U.S. Virgin Islands

 - San Francisco

-District of Columbia, Delaware, Kentucky, Maryland, Virginia, West Virginia and U.S. possessions where Switzerland has no representative
+District of Columbia, Delaware, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Missouri, Nebraska, Virginia, West Virginia and U.S. territories without Swiss representation (Guam and Saipan)

 Please consult the lists in the link below to find out if you require a visa.